 …parties in Croatia...
 Head to the island of Pag, specifically the resort of Novalja.
 It’s considered one of Croatia’s top party resorts.
 Otherwise, head to one of the summer dance festivals such as Ultra Europe or Hideout for party time – see our special section on Festivals in Croatia.

 …beautiful natural surroundings… The Plitvice Lakes National Park sounds like your kind of place.
-A UNESCO World Heritage site, its sixteen lakes plus waterfulls, flora and fauna mean the park is wonderful to visit and stay by.
+A UNESCO World Heritage site, its sixteen lakes plus waterfalls, flora and fauna mean the park is wonderful to visit and stay by.
 But Plitvice is only one of a handful of stunning national parks in Croatia – others include the island of Mljet, Krka National Park and Paklenica National Park.
 It’s highly likely that you will combine a visit to one of these Parks with a stay in a nearby town or city.

 …the sights, cafes, bars of an Eastern European city… You should head to Zagreb.
-As Croatia’s capital city, there’s plenty to keep you occupied during the day (sights, galleries, museums, exhibitions) and night time (bars and clubs), and it’s not surprising that some compare it to Prague.
+As Croatia’s capital city, there’s plenty to keep you occupied during the day (sights, galleries, museums, exhibitions) and nighttime (bars and clubs), and it’s not surprising that some compare it to Prague.

 …5-star luxury… Go to Dubrovnik.
-It has the largest number of 5 star hotels anywhere in Croatia, with some being very special.
+It has the largest number of 5-star hotels anywhere in Croatia, with some being very special.
 And let’s not forget about Dubrovnik’s many other charms.
 Or try Opatija in the Kvarner region, which has long been famed as something of an upmarket resort, even going as far back as the time of the Austro-Hungarian empire.
-Rovinj in Istria also has some very smart and stylish 5 star options.
+Rovinj in Istria also has some very smart and stylish 5-star options.
 These days, however, there a numerous 5-star hotels in many coastal locations, including on the islands.
 (Not forgetting Zagreb too!)

 …near-total isolation… Consider the Kornati islands, where you can take part in a Robinson Crusoe-type holiday where you are left to your own devices for a week (you are provided with food) in a small, basic house.
 Or for not quite total isolation, but certainly a quieter holiday but somewhere with more amenities, consider Dugi Otok or Lastovo islands.

 …a cheap version of a cruise… One of the ultimate holidays in Croatia must be island-hopping up and down the coastline on a private boat or yacht.
 For us mere mortals, we can rely on coastal ferries.
 A great (much cheaper way) of sailing down the coastline…if not quite island-hopping!
 There’s no one route that sails from the top of the coast to the end, but you can make use of a catamaran from Pula or Rijeka to Zadar, and the others from Split to Dubrovnik.
 (There are obviously stops along the way!)
-See out Ferries in Croatia page for more details.
+See our Ferries in Croatia page for more details.

 …somewhere with an Italian feel… Istria is the place for you.
 Part of Italy once upon a time, towns such as Porec and Rovinj offer up a slice of Croatia’s maritime neighbour with gorgeous scenery, and excellent cuisine and wines.